-It’s simple, easy to understand, and can play any media content into a virtual format.
+It’s simple, easy to understand, and can play any media content in a virtual format.

 #3.
 Windows for IoT

-Unlike other operating systems on the list, Windows OS emphasizes security, connectivity, and cloud integration.
+Unlike other operating systems, Windows OS emphasizes security, connectivity, and cloud integration.

 Note: You can’t use Windows IoT core without running Windows 10 on your PC